It4innovations/docker-puppetcheck/README.md

 # docker-puppetcheck

-Latest Ubuntu with Puppet and Yaml lint app.
+Latest Debian with Puppet and Yaml lint app.